DoctorKhan/The-Human-Experiment-Book/src/10_case_file/030_rhythm_of_creation.md

-# Chapter X: The Rhythm of Creation
+# Chapter 4: The Titan's Shadow

 I used to picture evolution as a slow river.
 Then I watched the strata for a while and realized it moves like weather: long blue skies, then sudden storms that redraw the coastline in a single season.
 The story we were taught—gentle curves—keeps giving way to stair steps.